 If you are like me, your inbox is full of COVID-19 response letters from every vendor, doctor, airline, restaurant or business of any kind you’ve interacted with.
 These external communications serve their purpose, but not nearly as essential as your internal response.

 No matter what business you are in, if you are the CEO or an executive leader, you're thinking about how your business is responding to (and being affected by) COVID-19.
 Your people are worried; everyone is worried.
 At the very least, your job is to lead them through this anxious and uncertain time, and it's also to prepare for the worst, just in case.
+This is why we always recommend using the 5c's of communication framework to ensure that everyone has all of the information that they need.

 You likely will need a back up plan in case your workers have to stay home for an extended period of time and a Plan B if your business is in jeopardy due to the virus or the economic uncertainty and stock market volatility it is causing.
 In times of fear, the worst thing you, as a leader, can say is nothing.
 Even if you aren’t personally worried, your lack of communication could be causing your team to make up their own stories, usually the worst ones we can think of - “Jill didn’t say anything about the virus.
 She must be planning layoffs that she doesn’t want to tell us about yet.” or “I wonder why there’s been no mention of this at work.
 What will happen if schools are closed?
 I bet I will have to take unpaid leave or risk losing my job.”

 You have to say something, but if you haven’t carefully considered what you share, you could risk causing even more panic.
+When crisis strikes employees will feel the void left by a lack of communication, often with the worst case scenario.

 Our framework, the 5Cs of a high performing team, can help you think through your response and ensure you are leading the team in the carefully considered way this situation requires: